-- Locate and negotiate lease for new service location of WorkSource/YouthSource Center in the designated service delivery area; - Coordinate the transition of City-owned furniture and equipment to new location; - c.
-Transition existing WorkSource/YouthSource Center staff to the replacement operator's payroll, in accordance with the City's Worker Retention Ordinance; - d.
-Manage the day-to-day operations of the WorkSource/YouthSource Center: - e.
-Assume responsibility for all active WorkSource Center customers and exited customers in follow-up; and - f.
-Assume all active ITA, on-the-job training, customized training, and WE agreements and any other agreements which the previous WorkSource/YouthSource Center operator may have entered into.
+- Locate and negotiate a lease for the new service location of the WorkSource/YouthSource Center in the designated service delivery area; - Coordinate the transition of City-owned furniture and equipment to the new location; - Transition existing WorkSource/YouthSource Center staff to the replacement operator's payroll, in accordance with the City's Worker Retention Ordinance; - Manage the day-to-day operations of the WorkSource/YouthSource Center; - Assume responsibility for all active WorkSource/YouthSource Center customers and exited customers in follow-up; and - Assume all active ITA, on-the-job training, customized training, and WE agreements and any other agreements which may have been entered into by the previous WorkSource/YouthSource Center operator.

-Salary and Bonus Limitation for Calendar Years 2021 and 2022
+Salary and Bonus Limitation for Calendar Years 2022 and 2023

-EFFECTIVE DATE: January 1, 2022
+EFFECTIVE DATE: January 1, 2023

-This policy provides the salary and bonus limitation for individuals compensated by the Department of Labor-Employment and Training Administration (DOLETA) funded programs for calendar years 2021 and 2022.
-It applies to all City subrecipients expending Workforce Innovation and Opportunity Act (WIOA) and DOJ Second Chance funds.
+This policy provides the salary and bonus limitation for individuals compensated by the Department of Labor-Employment and Training Administration (DOL ETA) funded programs for the calendar years 2022 and 2023.
+It applies to all City subrecipients spending Workforce Innovation and Opportunity Act (WIOA), and DOJ Second Chance funds.